Manish Maheshwari: Career

 In April 2016, Maheshwari joined as the CEO of Network18 Digital to grow its online offerings which included Moneycontrol.com, Firstpost.com, News18.com, CricketNext.com, CNBC-TV18.com, Yatra.com, Homeshop18.com and BookMyShow.com.
 He pushed the group beyond just web to encompass a gamut of digital services enabled by mobile, machine learning, programmatic ad buying, Augmented reality (AR), and Virtual reality (VR).
-The group became the most visited and viewed media network on Youtube as per Vidooly's News Network Report for September to November 2017.
+The group became the most visited and viewed media network on YouTube as per Vidooly's News Network Report for September to November 2017.
 Moneycontrol also launched India's first smartwatch application to have voice search for stocks enabled on the Apple watch.
 Maheshwari is credited with the regional expansion of the group through growth in 13 Indian languages resulting in a three-digit increase in traffic across platforms with corresponding growth in revenues.
 He pioneered a subscription model for Moneycontrol wherein subscribers paid a small premium for business research and stock reports.
 In two years after his joining, the company crossed the threshold of 100 million unique digital visitors per month with well-diversified revenues encompassing advertising, subscription, branded content, and syndications.

 In April 2019, Maheshwari joined as the head of Twitter's India business to oversee Twitter India's teams in Delhi, Mumbai, and Bengaluru.
 He worked with a cross-functional team amidst COVID-19-related operational challenges.
 When the coronavirus pandemic ravaged India, Twitter became the virtual helpline to organise and manage relief operations across the country.
 He pushed for localising the product for India and adding a preferred Indian language option on the platform, which helped algorithms surface content in that language to the user.
 Non-English tweets in India grew to 50% of overall tweets.
-India became one of the fastest-growing audience markets for Twitter globally and saw its fastest revenue growth in India in five years.
-In August 2021, Maheshwari was promoted and relocated to Twitter's San Francisco headquarters as Senior Director for Revenue Strategy and Operations, focusing on new markets worldwide.

-In December 2021, Maheshwari announced his intention to leave Twitter and launch an EdTech startup.
-In January 2022, he left Twitter and founded Invact Metaversity, a startup at the intersection of education and the metaverse.
-In May 2022, he exited the startup to take a break and pursue new opportunities.

-Following the acquisition of Twitter by Elon Musk in 2022, Maheshwari has been vocal about his concerns with respect to significant layoffs in India, change in verification policy, and its detrimental impact on the two-sided network effect, which made Twitter influential in India.
+India became one of the fastest-growing audience markets for Twitter globally and saw its fastest revenue growth in India in five years.Following the acquisition of Twitter by Elon Musk in 2022, Maheshwari has been vocal about his concerns with respect to significant layoffs in India, change in verification policy, and its detrimental impact on the two-sided network effect, which made Twitter influential in India.
 He is an expert commentator on latest developments in the area of digital technology, digital content and social media.
 His articles are featured in leading publications and he is invited for interviews and panel discussions on technology trends by top media outlets such as CNBC, The Indian Express and The Economic Times.